Selvy2004/History-of-our-church/README.md

     ```bash
     git push origin feature/your-feature-name
     ```
-6. **Create a Pull Request**: Open a pull request from your forked reposi
+6. **Create a Pull Request**: Open a pull request from your forked repository.

 ## License